2024 Wisconsin Senate election: District 8

 Incumbent Republican Dan Knodl declined to seek re-election after redistricting put fellow Republican Duey Stroebel into his district.
 Stroebel faced Democrat Jodi Habush Sinykin, who was a candidate for this district in a 2023 special election.
 This election was highly contested, with it becoming the most expensive senate race in the state in 2024.
-Stroebel was defeated by Habush Sinykin in the general election.

 In years past, the 8th district was strongly Republican, voting for Republicans by double digit margins, but over time the Milwaukee suburbs and surrounding communities have become more liberal due to the election of Donald Trump in 2016, which saw the 8th district give Trump around 56% of the vote.
 In 2020 the district gave Donald Trump around 53% of the vote.
 In 2023, the district was won by Knodl with less than two points.
+Stroebel was defeated by Sinykin in the general election by a 1,800 vote margin.